 For a long time I struggled to fathom just why.
 I knew it wasn’t just because they wanted to teach me something; I knew that something compelled them to.
 Somehow though, I couldn’t quite put it into words at the time.
 Today, I think I’ve got a better grasp of just why, because I believe I now share their vision:

-The reason my mom, Mrs. Weiss, and the other brave women and individuals within the community like them got up for school in the morning was not only because they believed in me, but because they believed in the wholeness of our work together!
-That is, they believed in me and my peers, and also their talents and abilities to create change in our lives no matter how difficult it was to get something across to us sometimes.
+The reason my mom, Mrs. Weiss, and the other brave women and individuals within the community like them got up for school in the morning was not only because they believed in me, but because they believed in the students alongside me as well!
+That is, they believed in me and my peers, as well as in their talents and abilities to create change in our lives no matter how difficult it was to get something across to us sometimes.

 Because the truth is: they knew exactly how hard it was to get up in the morning.
 They knew it on different terms, and through feelings of different shapes and sizes, but at the core, just like me and my peers –and you and your peers today– at their innermost selves, both my mom and Mrs. Weiss underwent the same difficult trek through existence in a world much bigger than them.